soc/soc.me/_languages/stop-using-for-generics.md

 of data structure implementation evolves.[^javalit][^jslit]

-Using `[]` for generics instead of `<>` shuts down this possibility for good, and encourages the use of standard method call syntax for these usecases instead:
+Using `[]` for generics instead of `<>` shuts down this possibility for good, and encourages the use of standard method call syntax for these usecases instead:[^nim]

 ```
 Array(1, 2, 3)        /* instead of */   [1, 2, 3]